 Radioactive elements, as was mentioned, try to get rid of their excess protons in order to become more stable.
-During the decay, either of Alpha, Beta, or Gamma radiation can occur.
-As a result of the decay, a new isotope of an element or an entirely different element can be generated.
-The new isotope or element is called the “daughter” nucleus as opposed to the original nucleus or the “parent nucleus.”
+During the decay, alpha, beta, gamma, and some other types of radiation can occur.
+As a result of the decay of an element, a new isotope of that element or an entirely different element can be generated.
+The new isotope or element is called the "daughter" nucleus as opposed to the original nucleus or the "parent nucleus."

-There is a special decay rate ( λ ) for every decay process.
-This gives us an idea of how fast the nuclei of an isotope keep converting to a different element or isotope.
+There is a special decay rate λ for every decay process.
+The λ of an element or isotope is a measure of how fast that element keeps converting to a different element or isotope.

 Another way to describe the speed at which an element decays is via defining a half-life for it.
-The half-life ( T ½ ) of a radioactive element is the time it takes for half of its nuclei (or amount) to convert to a different type of nucleus.
+The half-life T1/2 of a radioactive element is the time it takes for half of its nuclei (or amount) to convert to different type of nuclei.
 It is easy to show that

-If at ( t = 0 ), No nuclei of a parent element are present, the number of parent nuclei present, N, after the elapse of time ( t ) can be found from the equation:
+At t = 0 , if No nuclei of a parent element are present, the number of parent nuclei present, N, after the elapse of time t can be found from the equation:

 Example 4: A hypothetical radioactive element has a half-life of 3.00 days.
 At time t = 0, there are 256x1015 nuclei of this element present.
-Find (a) the number present or left after 9.00 days, and (b) the number converted to a different element after 9.00 days.
+Find (a) the number present or left at the end of the 9.00th day, and (b) the number converted to a different element in that 9.00-day period.

 Solution: No = 256x1015 nuclei.
 (This number is roughly one million times smaller than the Avogadro number.
 This means that, mass-wise, we are talking about micrograms of such element).